mtrinh11/YourSpot/readme.md

 # User Stories
 * The user will be able to see the their top tracks and artists that they played on Spotify.
+* The user will be able to listen to songs on the page.
 * The user will be able to see the lyrics of their favorite songs.
 * The user will be able to make playlists based off an artist.
-* The user will be able to make playlists based off agenre.
+* The user will be able to make playlists based off a genre.

 <!-- # Getting Started -->